vpecanins/stm32f303k8_daq/README.md

 # NOTE

 STM32F303x8 has only 1 DMA controller: ADC & DAC share the same bus.
-So when ADC & DAC are used at the same time, sample rates are lower, incorrect.
-Especially in the ADC, even if the priority of the ADC ISR is higher than the DAC request.
+So when ADC & DAC are used at the same time, sample rates are lower than expected, giving somewhat unpredictable results.
+This is especially true in the ADC, even if the priority of the ADC ISR is higher than the DAC request.

+The DAC seems to be unaffected if the ADC is running at the same time.

-Bigger micros of the STM32F303 series have two independent DMAs to use ADC & DAC at the same time without penalty.
+Bigger micros of the STM32F303 series have two independent DMAs to use ADC & DAC simultaneously without penalty.

 - Toggle ADC active / inactive: send 'a' to UART
 - Toggle DAC active / inactive: send 'd' to UART